zeroc-ice/ice-demos/python/Ice/matrix/README.md

-This Demo illustrates how to create and use NumPy matrices with Ice.
+This demo illustrates how to create and use NumPy matrices with Ice.

 This demo requires NumPy to be run.
 To install NumPy with pip, use: